 Fantastic Four (2015)

-Imagine if body horror fetishist David Cronenburg, but terrible, and 20th Century Fox had a hot, sweaty baby, and Cronenburg got left alone with the baby, but while he was supposed to be watching the baby he “accidentally” snorted ten lines of coke, and while coked out Cronenburg burnt down the nursery with the baby still inside, so Fox had to rush the baby to the ER, and it was saved at the cost of all its limbs, one eyeball, its quality of life, and basic human dignity.
+Imagine if a worse David Cronenburg and 20th Century Fox conceived a child, and Cronenburg got left alone with the baby, but while he was supposed to be watching the baby he “accidentally” snorted ten lines of coke, and while coked out Cronenburg burnt down the nursery with the baby still inside, so Fox had to rush the baby to the ER, and it was saved at the cost of all its limbs, one eyeball, and immense suffering.

 That baby is Fantastic Four.